ngmaclaren/mixing-EWS/README.md

 This repository includes algorithms described in "Anticipating regime shifts by mixing early warning signals from different nodes," by N. Masuda et al. These algorithms calculate the metric $d$, which quantifies the quality of a node set, and to use this metric to identify good node sets.
 We also include functions for simulating $x_i$ across a range of a bifurcation parameter for the dynamics discussed in the manuscript.

+The `./numerical-analysis` subdirectory contains data and code to reproduce the manuscript figures as well as code to conduct the simulations from scratch.

 ## Usage

 Functions to compute $d$ and identify node sets from a network are in `calc-functions.R`.
 Simulation functions are in `sim-functions.R`.
 A short demonstration of these procedures is in `demo.R`.
 We have also included several example networks as adjacency matrices (`.tsv` files) in the `/data` subdirectory.